stat6863-s18/course-reflections-wiki/week-01-reflections/wtejada-stat6863.md

 # Questions about Problems and Recipes

-[Course Reflection, Question 1]
+[Course Set Up, Question 1]
-* Question (wtejada-stat6863):Why was the output window up at start up in older times?
+* Question (wtejada-stat6863):Is Github Desktop the same as Github accessed through a browser?

-[Course Reflection, Question 2]
+[Course Forum Post, Question 2]
-* Question (wtejada-stat6863):Are there only PROC and DATA steps in SAS?
+* Question (wtejada-stat6863):Can the forum posts be anything statistics related, or does it have to be based on programming?

 [Course Reflection, Question 3]
-* Question (wtejada-stat6863):Why is the % symbol used for SAS Macros?
-Just because or is there some significance to it?
+* Question (wtejada-stat6863): These answers are part of the reflection and are written in Markdown.
+Does that mean it is the same as the format RMarkdown uses?

-[Course Reflection, Question 4]
+[Course Project Step, Question 4]
-* Question (wtejada-stat6863):Does the log always catch all errors?
+* Question (wtejada-stat6863): The acheivement has the word “Team” in it.
+Does that mean we will be required to partner up at any point?

-[Course Reflection, Question 5]
+[Course Final Exam, Question 5]
-* Question (wtejada-stat6863):Is let the only way to add a macro variable in a program?

-[Course Recipe Reflection, Question 1]
+* Question (wtejada-stat6863):How long ago did you take the SAS Advanced Programmer Exam?

+[hello-world Week 1 SAS Recipe]
 * Question (wtejada-stat6863): In the 'Hello World!' program we used put to add a string to our dataset.
 Is there any other way to add a string other than by using put?

-[Course Recipe Reflection, Question 2]
+[fizz-buzz Week 1 SAS Recipe]
 * Question (wtejada-stat6863):Is there another way of adding 'Fizz Buzz' other than using mod(i,15)?

+* Recipe: hello-world ;
+* original recipe:
+data _null_;
+    put 'Hello, World!';
+run;

+* Recipe: fizz-buzz ;
+* original recipe:
+data _null_;
+    do i = 1 to 100;
+        if mod(i,15)=0 then put 'Fizz Buzz';
+		else if mod(i,3)=0 then put 'Fizz';
+		else if mod(i,5)=0 the put 'Buzz';
+		else put i=;
+	end;
+run;